 Learn how to make productive use of tags alongside projects, single action lists, and folders.

 OmniFocus 3 introduces the concept of “tags”.
-In a nutshell, tags can be used to group related projects and actions; they add another layer of information that can be very helpful for honing in on your most relevant tasks.
+In a nutshell, tags can be used to group related projects and actions; they add another layer of information that can be very helpful for homing in on your most relevant tasks.
 Tags can also be considered lists in their own right and their contents can be reordered independently of other tags and projects.

-In this article we’ll explore the many ways that tags can be used to add ease and efficiency to your OmniFocus workflows.
+In this article, we’ll explore the many ways that tags can be used to add ease and efficiency to your OmniFocus workflows.
 We’ll also look at the relationship between tags, projects, and folders (a common source of confusion), and how these organizational elements complement each other.

 Putting Things in Contexts

 Previous versions of OmniFocus allowed you to add a context to projects, action groups, and actions.
 The term “context” derives from David Allen’s Getting Things Done (GTD) methodology and defines the tools and conditions that need to be present in order to carry out an action.

 For example, if you have a phone call to make you would need a phone and phone service.
 And if you can’t move forward on a project until you’ve had a chat with Joan, then Joan needs to be present in some form (e.g. in person or on the phone) in order to accomplish this task.

 Contexts make it possible to see all of your relevant, actionable tasks, without the distraction of things that aren’t actionable.
 For example, it’s probably not very helpful to see a list of phone calls that you need to make if you're working on a plane and don’t have phone service.
 Conversely, if you’re going to be boarding a plane in 90 minutes, then it could be very helpful to be able to quickly pull up a list of calls.